NeuroCognitiveImagingLab/NCIL-Working-Website/participate/index.md

 # <i class="fas fa-users"></i>Participate

-Interested in participating in one of studies?
+Interested in participating in one of our studies?
 Click the links below to find out more!
 {:.center}

 {%